 The great thing about open adoptions are that they are "open"!
 This means that the degree of contact and communication varies greatly from case-to-case depending on characteristics surrounding the adoption and personalities of adoptive parents and birth parents alike.
 Some families maintain contact strictly through ICA, while others enjoy pictures and emails regularly as well as occasional visits.
 We recommend that you speak with other families or support groups in your community that have open adoptions to get a good idea of the variety available, or visit www.childwelfare.gov online to review articles pertaining to open adoptions.
-We would also be happy to connect you with one of ICA's adoptive families to speak with if you so desire.
-Remember, during the home study process your social worker will help you with expectations and developing a comfortable plan for your family.

-How You are Matched-
+How You are Matched